 Home stagers, like photographers, are more and more in demand because smart realtors understand first impressions are everything.
-Given most people seek out real estate listings online, the first thing prospective buyers see are the photos.
+Given most people seek out real estate listings online, the first thing prospective buyers see is the photos.

-Even if the photos are taken by a pro, if the house is messy, cluttered or simply not appealing, chances are fewer people will be interested.
+Even if the photos are taken by a pro, if the house is messy, cluttered, or simply not appealing, chances are fewer people will be interested.

-Home stagers must have a very good eye for design and decor and be able to stage an entire house quickly at low cost.
-The best home stagers have arrangements with furniture and home decor stores to rent everything needed to make a home look great inside a few days.
+Home stagers must have a very good eye for design and decor and be able to stage an entire house quickly at a low cost.
+The best home stagers have arrangements with furniture and home decor stores to rent everything needed to make a home look great inside for a few days.

-It’s not cheap, but it’s also not a lot of money in many cases given the price of a home and resulting commission to a realtor.
-Moreover, the more homes a realtor can move for top price, the better reputation they’ll garner which will attract more clients in the long run.
+It’s not cheap, but it’s also not a lot of money in many cases given the price of a home and the resulting commission to a realtor.
+Moreover, the more homes a realtor can move for the top price, the better reputation they’ll garner which will attract more clients in the long run.

 IMO, investing in a professional photographer and stager, especially for higher-end homes, is a no-brainer.